Damus666/PGL/docs/windowing.md

 - size: `Vec`: Get or set the size of the window in pixels.
 The string "maximized" is allowed.

+- position: `Vec`: Get or set the position of the window in pixels.
+The string "centered" is allowed.

+- opacity: `float`

 - title: `str`

 - resizable, borderless: `bool`